DUTY OF CARE — Waste Transfer Note (<strong>NCR</strong> Pads & Books — Business)

 What is a Waste Transfer Note?

-These are legally kept on file and accessible for 3 years.
+These are legally kept on file and accessible for at least 2 years.

 What does a Waste Transfer Note look like?